 In our last three weeks of our fellowship, we focused our efforts on three major challenges: marketing, partnerships, and lab operations.
 We devised a plan for marketing initiatives to increase our community reach, developed strategies to optimally utilize CURAFA clinical labs, and created marketing collateral to build business partnerships with the nearby private medical centers.

 This experience gave me the opportunity to hone several skills required in business.
-Travelling for hours to the CURAFA sites, conducting interviews with the clinicians and entrepreneurs and identifying their pain points & providing solution gave me insights into the life of a consultant.
+Traveling for hours to the CURAFA sites, conducting interviews with the clinicians and entrepreneurs, and identifying their pain points & providing solutions gave me insights into the life of a consultant.
 Strategizing and recommending best practices in a workshop taught me the crucial skills of persuasion and sharing motivation.

 I learned about the public healthcare system in Kenya and the role private businesses play in bringing positive change, more importantly in developing countries.
 Working on the different aspects of the project enhanced my business acumen, consulting skills, and knowledge of business operations such as marketing, customer relationship, and supply chain, thus providing me with a steep learning curve.

 The RLF experience has helped me grow professionally as well as personally.
 Through this project, I met talented and passionate people at Merck who share similar ideologies to me.
 This has further strengthened my resolve to consider a career in innovation and healthcare.
 I have made some strong relationships that I will cherish for life.
 My contribution to this project makes me proud.
 The spirit of Kenya and the beauty of its culture was the highlight of my field trip.
 The warmth of the people has made a special place for Kenya in my heart.
 I highly recommend students pursue a Responsible Leaders Fellowship.